MineExplorer/IndustrialCraft_2/README.md

 # IndustrialCraft2 PE
-Port of IC2 Experimental for PC to Minecraft on Android for Inner Core modloader
+Port of IC2 Experimental for MC Java Edition to Inner Core modloader for Minecraft on Android

 ## How to play?
 1. Install Horizon app in Play Market: https://play.google.com/store/apps/details?id=com.zheka.horizon